SourceBox-LLC/FineFoundry/README.md

 Key modules: `src/scrapers/fourchan_scraper.py` (e.g., `fetch_catalog_pages()`, `fetch_thread()`, `build_pairs_*()`).
 Reddit and Stack Exchange details are documented in their CLI/usage sections below.

+<a id="data-storage"></a>

+## 💾 Data Storage

+FineFoundry uses a SQLite database (`finefoundry.db`) for unified data storage:

+- **Settings** — HF token, RunPod API key, Ollama config, proxy settings
+- **Training Configs** — Saved hyperparameter configurations
+- **Scrape Sessions** — History of all scrape runs with metadata
+- **Scraped Pairs** — All input/output pairs from scraping

+The database is auto-created on first run.
+Existing JSON files (`ff_settings.json`, `saved_configs/*.json`) are automatically migrated.

+JSON files are still written during scraping for compatibility with the Build & Publish workflow and external tools.

 <a id="dataset-artifacts"></a>